Long distance thru-hikes and pilgrimages are addicting – I know because I caught the bug after I finished the Camino de Santiago in 2012.

 Free camping is prohibited on the trail due to it being a protected area.
 There are a small handful of campsites (which may require reservations in advance) around the trail.

-Best Time of Year to Hike Kumano Kodo
+Best Time of Year to Hike the Kumano Kodo

 Luggage Transfer

 Luggage transfer is available for the hike.
-However, you don’t need much luggage if all you are doing is hiking the Kumano Kodo while you are in Japan.
+However, you don’t need much luggage if all you are doing is hiking in Kumano Kodo while you are in Japan.
 Every place you stay along the trail will provide you slippers that you must wear inside, and they also provide a yukata robe that you are encouraged to wear inside.
-So honestly – all you need is your hiking boots and hiking clothes, the lodging takes care of the rest.
+So, honestly – all you need is your hiking boots and hiking clothes; the lodging takes care of the rest.
 They even provide toothbrushes, toothpaste, and all the toiletries you would need!

 2. Saint Olav’s Way Norway – Gudbrandsdalen Path

 Head North to Norway for one of the latest pilgrimage routes that will rival the Camino.
-Saint Olav’s Way is the latest offering in pilgrimage routes in Europe with 7 different routes through rural Norway all leading to Trondheim Cathedral where the revered Saint Olav Haraldsson is said to be buried.
+Saint Olav’s Way is the latest offering in pilgrimage routes in Europe, with seven different routes through rural Norway, all leading to Trondheim Cathedral, where the revered Saint Olav Haraldsson is said to be buried.

-There are 7 pilegrimsleden paths are managed by the National Pilgrim Center in Trondheim.
-The paths lead through Norway, Sweden, and Denmark with the most popular traveled path being the Gudbrandsdalen path from Oslo to Trondheim.
+The National Pilgrim Center in Trondheim manages 7 Pilegrimsleden paths.
+The paths lead through Norway, Sweden, and Denmark, the most popular travel path being the Gudbrandsdalen path from Oslo to Trondheim.
 I hiked a portion of the Gudbrandsdalen Path; 70% of the pilgrims walk this route.

 The revival and signposting of the ancient trails were started and completed in the late 90s.
-So this is a relatively new trail.
-In fact, it’s still so new that only 1,000 people are recorded as completing it in 2017!
+So, this is a relatively new hiking trail.
+In fact, it’s still so new that only 1,000 people have been recorded as having completed it in 2017!

 Saint Olav Ways Frequently Asked Questions